 If a team fails to pay the second 50% within the same payment period, the team must pay the difference in the total price, which will depend on the current payment period.

-- Submit all required personal certificates and documents on or before the the September 30, 2018.
+- Submit all required personal certificates and documents on or before the specified date.
 The required documents are:

 - A medical certificate (within the last 6 months) by a qualified physician (for all team members)